-There are two types of strict liability cases in Nevada:
+There are three types of strict liability cases in Nevada:

-When a party manufactures and sells a defective product, they’re strictly liable for any injuries that result from the use of the product.
+- Defective Products – When a party manufactures and sells a defective product, they’re strictly liable for any injuries that result from the use of the product.
 All the victim needs to show in a defective product case is that the defect existed when the product left the manufacturer’s possession.
 The plaintiff must have used the product in a typical manner.
 Under personal injury law, the manufacturer is held strictly liable.

-Strict liability also applies when a party undertakes inherently dangerous activities and there is an assumption of risk associated with that activity.
-The first Nevada case that applied strict liability to an ultrahazardous activity was the 1993 case Valentine v.
+- Abnormally Dangerous Activities – Strict liability also applies when a party undertakes inherently dangerous activities and there is an assumption of risk associated with that activity.
+The first Nevada case that applied strict liability to an ultra-hazardous activity was the 1993 case Valentine v.
 Pioneer Chlor Alkali Co.